Skip to main content

-Dash allows you to create folders and sub-folders, arrange the order that these appear in the asset details sidebar and filters, and even create multiple distinct lists of folders.
+Dash allows you to create folders and sub-folders, arrange the order in which these appear in the asset details sidebar and filters, and even create multiple distinct lists of folders.
 This article tells you more about how to manage your folders in Dash.

 Folders overview